guntidheerajkumar/SlideView/README.md

 # SlideView
 > SlideView which is similar to Pivot Menu in Windows.

-This is a binding project done based on https://www.cocoacontrols.com/controls/hhslideview Courtesy to Herbert77.
+This is a binding project done based on https://www.cocoacontrols.com/controls/hhslideview.

 ## Usage